Thomas Hinde

-Thomas Hinde (July 10, 1737 – September 28, 1828) was Northern Kentucky's first physician, a member of the British Royal Navy, an American Revolutionary, personal physician to Patrick Henry, and treated General Wolfe when he died in the 1759 Battle of Quebec in Quebec, Canada.
+Thomas Hinde (July 10, 1737 – September 28, 1828) was Northern Kentucky's first medical doctor, a member of the British Royal Navy, an American Revolutionary, personal physician to Patrick Henry, and treated General Wolfe when he died in the 1759 Battle of Quebec in Quebec, Canada.

 Overview

 Thomas Hinde is the patriarch of the Hinde family in the United States.
 His youngest son, Thomas S. Hinde, was a notable Methodist minister and businessman, Charles T. Hinde, his grandson, was a shipping magnate, and Edmund C. Hinde, another grandson, was an adventurer.
 The Kavanaugh and Southgate branches of his family held elected office and positions of leadership in the Methodist church.

 As personal physician to Patrick Henry, Hinde played a critical role in the American Revolutionary War through his vaccinations against smallpox and treatment of wounded soldiers.
 For his service he received a large land grant in Kentucky, where he moved with his family.
 Hinde was northern Kentucky's first physician, and a memorial was erected in Campbell County, Kentucky to honor his services to the state.
 He died in 1828 aged 91, which was unusually old for the time.
 According to Otto Juettner in 1909, who was a famous medical doctor and medical historian, Hinde "never wrote a line in his life."
 His life has been described as being like a "romance", and he was called a "patriarch" to the American medical profession.